Cayuga Nursing & Rehabilitation Center

 Enforcement actions recorded between September 1, 2015 and August 31, 2025 include the following stipulation and order numbers, dates, fines, and descriptions: NH‑23‑105, October 30, 2023, $2,000, Infection Control; NH‑22‑015, January 11, 2022, $10,000, Quality of Care; NH‑21‑171, October 12, 2021, $2,000, Quality of Care; NH‑21‑009, January 12, 2021, $10,000, Quality of Care; NH‑17‑021, March 20, 2017, $10,000, Multiple Deficiencies; NH‑16‑169, June 6, 2016, $16,000, Multiple Deficiencies; and NH‑16‑119, March 9, 2016, $10,000, Multiple Deficiencies.

-• Citations Info Number of deficiencies or violations found during inspections.
+• Citations Info Number of deficiencies or violations identified during inspections conducted by New York regulators.
 58 citations

-• Total Complaints Info Total number of complaints filed with the state regulatory authority (NY).
+• Total Complaints Info Total number of complaints filed against this facility.
 92 complaints

-• Complaint Inspections Info On-site inspections conducted in response to complaints (NY).
+• Complaint Inspections Info Number of on-site inspections triggered by complaints.
 10 inspections

 What does this home offer?